Are you tired of winging it when publishing on social media? Do you feel like you’re always scrambling for fresh content?

 The 80 – 20 Rule

-The rule says that 80% of your content should be informative, entertaining, and educational, while 20% should be self-promotional content.
+The rule says that 80% of your content should be informative, entertaining, and educational, while 20% should be self-promotional.

-Posting consistency is key to maintaining a robust social media presence and driving your engagement and growth.
-And this consistent posting schedule must reflect in your social media content calendar.
+Consistency is key to maintaining a robust social media presence and driving your engagement and growth.
+And this consistent posting schedule must be reflected in your social media content calendar.

 You don’t want to leave room for your audience to forget your brand.
 But you also don’t want them to feel overwhelmed with the number of posts they see from your brand.
 The key is to strike a balance.